lohanspies/prism_v2_playground/openapi-generator/prism-agent-open-api-specification-client/README.md

 # prism-agent-open-api-specification-client
-A client library for accessing PrismAgent OpenAPI specification
+A client library for accessing Prism Agent OpenAPI specification

 ## Usage
 First, create a client: